pli01/k8s-cluster-api-starter/openstack/deploy/helm-charts/README.md

   - openstack

 Helmchartproxy addons:
-  - ccm: openstack
+  - ccm: openstack-cloud-controller-manager
   - cni: (choose on)
     - calico
     - cilium (include LB)
   - metallb (with calico): LB for ingress
   - ingress-nginx
   - cert-manager
-  - local-path-provisioner (helm index from rancher)
+  - local-path-provisioner (use helm index in this repo from rancher)
+  - csi: openstack-cinder-csi (use a patch version to use extraEnv)

 ## directory structures